 Thank you for taking the time to read my story.
 If you enjoyed it, you might check out the others in my collection Rolling The Bones: 12 Tales of Life, Death, Loss, & Redemption, which is available on Amazon in both trade paperback and on Kindle.

-Also, please take a moment to subscribe to this blog for email updates; and you might consider liking/following my Facebook author page for ongoing project updates and book discussions, and following my Amazon Author Page for future book releases.
+Also, please take a moment to subscribe to this blog for email updates; also, you can follow my Amazon Author Page for future book releases.
 Thanks!